5923 Drumheller, Spokane, Washington

 The handle of our pink dishwasher has a long silver bar that spins around and around like a steering wheel, just at eye-level.
 A row of square silver buttons to the right promises flight and control.
 It hums and clanks, and gives off the comforting aroma of Cascade.
 I scoot a heavy wooden chair across the brown speckled linoleum, open lower cabinet doors on each side, close myself into the cockpit.
 I push button after button hard, and my fingers don’t seem strong enough, still, the rumbling shifts and starts; growling and gurgling steam warming my face from around its edges.

 No matter.
-My airplane is pink, and it rumbles down the runway, it takes off over the houses into the valley below our house, and I turn back to rise above trees, to dive and swoop over our teardrop-shaped linden in the front, over the sprawling sycamore in the back, over patio and plum trees, and out again over the river.
+My airplane is pink, and it rumbles down the runway, it takes off over the houses into the valley below, and I turn back to rise above trees, to dive and swoop over our teardrop-shaped linden in the front, over the sprawling sycamore in the back, over patio and plum trees, and out again over the river.

 Destination: Pots ‘N Pans, destination Dry.
 I am four and the boys taught me to read on the Cheerios box.
 I can take care of myself.